-The directors considered the scope and quality of services provided by the Adviser under the Advisory Agreement, including the guality of the investment research capabilities of the Adviser and the other resources it has dedicated to performing services for the Fund.
-The directors noted that the Adviser from time to time reviews the Fund's investment strategies and from time to time proposes changes intended to improve the Fund's relative or absolute performance for the directors' consideration.
+The Directors considered the scope and quality of services to be provided by the Adviser under the Amended Agreement, including the quality of the investment research capabilities of the Adviser and the other resources it has dedicated to performing services for the Fund.
+The Directors noted that the Adviser from time to time reviews the Fund's investment strategies and from time to time proposes changes intended to improve the Fund's relative or absolute performance for the Directors' consideration.
 They also noted the professional experience and gualifications of the Fund's portfolio management team and other senior personnel of the Adviser.
-The directors also considered that the Advisory Agreement provides that the Fund will reimburse the Adviser for the cost to it of providing certain clerical, accounting, administrative and other services to the Fund by employees of the Adviser or its affiliates.
-Requests for these reimbursements are made on a guarterly basis and subject to approval by the directors.
-The Adviser had not requested any reimbursements from the Fund in the Fund's latest fiscal year.
+The Directors also considered that the Amended Agreement, similar to the thencurrent Advisory Agreement, provides that the Fund will reimburse the Adviser for the cost to it of providing certain clerical, accounting, administrative and other services to the Fund by employees of the Adviser or its affiliates.
+Requests for these reimbursements are made on a quarterly basis and subject to approval by the Directors.
+The Adviser had not requested any reimbursements from the Fund in 2021 through the date of the Board Meeting and in the fiscal years ended December 31, 2020 and 2019 in light of the expense limitations agreement in place for the Fund.
 The quality of administrative and other services, including the Adviser's role in coordinating the activities of the Fund's other service providers, also was considered.
-The directors concluded that, overall, they were satisfied with the nature, extent and guality of services provided to the Fund under the Advisory Agreement.
+The Directors concluded that, overall, they were satisfied with the nature, extent and quality of services to be provided to the Fund under the Amended Agreement.

-Costs of Services Provided and Profitability
+Costs of Services to be Provided and Profitability

-The directors reviewed a schedule of the revenues and expenses and related notes indicating the profitability of the Fund to the Adviser for calendar years 2018 and 2019 that had been prepared with an expense allocation methodology arrived at in consultation with an independent consultant retained by the Fund's former Senior Officer/Independent Compliance Officer.
-The directors noted the assumptions and methods of allocation used by the Adviser in preparing fund-specific profitability data and understood that there are a number of potentially acceptable allocation methodologies for information of this type.
-The directors noted that the profitability information reflected all revenues and expenses of the Adviser's relationship with the Fund, including those relating to its subsidiaries that provide transfer agency, distribution and brokerage services to the Fund.

-The directors recognized that it is difficult to make comparisons of the profitability of the Advisory Agreement with the profitability of fund advisory contracts for unaffiliated funds because comparative information is not generally publicly available and is affected by numerous factors.
-The directors focused on the profitability of the Adviser's relationship with the Fund before taxes and distribution expenses.
-The directors noted that the Fund was not profitable to the Adviser in the periods reviewed.
-The directors noted that, due to the performance fee component of the advisory fee, profitability would tend to be higher with better performance relative to the Fund's benchmark index, which they considered to create an appropriate alignment of incentives.
+The Directors reviewed a schedule of the revenues and expenses and related notes indicating the profitability of the Fund to the Adviser for calendar years 2019 and 2020 that had been prepared with an expense allocation methodology arrived at in consultation with an independent consultant at the request of the Directors.
+The Directors noted the assumptions and methods of allocation used by the Adviser in preparing fund-specific profitability data and understood that there are a number of potentially acceptable allocation methodologies for information of this type.
+The Directors noted that the profitability information reflected all revenues and expenses of the Adviser's relationship with the Fund, including those relating to its subsidiaries that provide transfer agency services to the Fund.
+The Directors recognized that it is difficult to make comparisons of the profitability of the then-current Advisory Agreement with the profitability of fund advisory contracts for unaffiliated funds because comparative information is not generally publicly available and is affected by numerous factors.
+The Directors focused on the profitability of the Adviser's relationship with the Fund before taxes and distribution expenses.
+The Directors noted that the Fund was not profitable to the Adviser in 2019 and concluded that the Adviser's level of profitability from its relationship with the Fund in 2020 was not unreasonable.
+The Directors noted that, due to the performance fee component of the advisory fee under the then-current Advisory Agreement, profitability would tend to be higher with better performance, and lower with poorer performance, in each case relative to the Fund's benchmark index, which they considered to create an appropriate alignment of incentives.
+The Directors noted that, due to the elimination of the performance fee, profitability in respect of periods after the effective date of the Amended Agreement (if it becomes effective) would no longer be directly affected by investment performance relative to the Fund's benchmark index.